MagnoraMarketing/AI-Receptionist---All-in-one/DEPLOYMENT.md

 This finalizes calls when callers hang up without saying goodbye, so every call gets transcript analysis.

 4. Call the number.
-AIVA answers.
+AIbooking.dk answers.

 > With `TWILIO_AUTH_TOKEN` set, all voice webhooks validate the
 > `X-Twilio-Signature` header — requests not signed by Twilio get a 403.